+When you have a wall, it block both sides.
 Let’s say for example that your wall is working.
 It stops the bad guys, it stops you from getting hurt.
 The problem here is that the wall blocks both sides.
 It stops you from giving.
 It stops you from sharing your full self.

 If you put your feelings and your heart on the other side of the wall, they are no longer protected.
 The wall only works if your feelings are safely kept on your side.